shashankatthaluri/Invisible_snake_game/README.md

 Enjoy the game! 🐍🕹️

+**Note:**
+- you can add poison 🌶 where the snake need to escape.
+This is to just confuse the player.
-**Note:** you might flickering while playing.
+- you might flickering while playing.
 Its common in console based games you can modify the speed if you needed.

 Feel free to modify and play the game!!